fbartosz86/Tiny-Worlds/README.md

 What these users would be looking for:
 * Clear, concise, easy-to-find information.
-* Beautiful photos that provide inspiration and make this hobby looks intresting.
+* Beautiful photos that provide inspiration and make this hobby looks interesting.

-This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.
+This website will offer all these things whilst also allowing for intuitive navigation and comfortability of use.
 An effort was taken to not provide an overwhelming amount of information at first glance as this is often the reason people are put off with this kind of websites.
 It is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design.

 ### **Scope**

 In order to achieve the desired user & business goals, the following features will be included in this release:

 - Header and menu bar, to navigate to various sections of the page.
-- Gallery of images and videos with greate inspiring ideas.
+- Gallery of images and videos with great inspiring ideas.
 - Newsletter sign up form.
 - Links to affiliate social media pages.